July 3, 2026No Comments

 Plum App Review UK 2026: Honest Verdict After 3 Months

-Last updated: 24 April 2026
+Last updated: 9 June 2026

 This is an opinion piece.
 Views expressed are the author's own and do not constitute professional advice.

 This article is for informational purposes only and does not constitute financial advice.
 Some features of Plum involve investing, which carries risk including the possible loss of capital.
 Always do your own research or consult a qualified financial adviser.
 CoolCuration is not authorised by the Financial Conduct Authority.
+This article contains affiliate or referral links.
+If you click through and sign up I may earn a commission or referral bonus at no extra cost to you.
+It does not affect my editorial view.

 Cool Factor